They differ from all

 David

-Attenborough's 'Life of Birds' shows a lyrebird mimicking the
+Attenborough's 'Life of Birds' shows a lyrebird

 sounds of camera shutter releases and motor drives